-Most churches want to reach unchurched people.
-They take the Great Commission seriously and want their church to make a positive difference for the Kingdom.
+Most churches want church growth.
+Most churches want to reach 100 new guests.
+They take the Great Commission seriously and want church growth to make a positive difference for the Kingdom.

 At the same time, we’re coming to grips with the fact that fewer and fewer people are attending church.
 Even regular members show up more infrequently than in years gone by.